A Kiss in the Dark (1925 film): Plot

 As described in a film magazine review, a gay philanderer has one flirtation after another.
 When he really falls in love with a beautiful young woman, she refuses to take him seriously until he proves his fidelity by patching up a quarrel between a married couple, who are friends of the lovers.

 Cast

 Legacy

 This film is historically notable for the appearance of Zeppo Marx of the Marx Brothers.
 He is credited by his birth name, Herbert Marx.
 This was the only film in which Zeppo stars without his brothers.
-(His oldest brother Harpo made his solo film debut a three months earlier in the similarly titled Too Many Kisses.)
+(His older brother Harpo made his solo film debut a three months earlier in the similarly titled Too Many Kisses.)
 Neither of the two recovered reels feature Zeppo, but Marx researcher Robert Moulton uncovered a 1925 review in an Ohio newspaper listing a credit for "...Herbert Marx, one of the Marx brothers in the 'I'll Say She Is' company."
 A review for the film from the New York Sun dated April 7, 1925 praises Zeppo's performance: "Miss Pennington and Mr. Marx have only brief appearances, but they make them count."